NeoUCF/MinotaurProblems/README.md

 2) The Minotaur’s second strategy allowed the guests to place a sign on the door indicating when the showroom is available.
 The sign would read “AVAILABLE” or “BUSY.”
 Every guest is responsible to set the sign to “BUSY” when entering the showroom and back to “AVAILABLE” upon exit.
 That way guests would not bother trying to go to the showroom if it is not available.

-3) The third strategy would allow the quests to line in a queue.
+3) The third strategy would allow the guests to line in a queue.
 Every guest exiting the room was responsible to notify the guest standing in front of the queue that the showroom is available.
 Guests were allowed to queue multiple times.

 Which of these three strategies should the guests choose?
 Please discuss the advantages and disadvantages.